cael-coonai/ISMatching/readme.md

 This project is in rapid active development, I apologise if things don't work/run.

-Feel free to submit a bug report or suggestions by stopping by my desk or messaging me on Slack.
+Feel free to submit a bug report or suggestions by stopping by messaging me on Slack, I'm not currently looking at GitHub issues.

 Python Code is in pysrc/ismatching